barbosac5/Credit_Risk_Analysis/README.md

 - Recall Scores: The recall scores were close to each other with a recall score from the BalancedRandomForestClassifier being a 0.91 and the EasyEnsemble score being a 0.94

 ## Summary
+Out of all six models we worked with, I think the best model is the EasyEnsembleClassifier model simply due to the fact that it scoared above 90% for its test when compared to the other models.

 ## Resources
 - Jupyter Notebook